hute37/marsCraters/README.md

-# marsCraters
+ marsCraters
 This repo is dedicated to the Data Management and Visualization course offered by Wesleyan University though Coursera.

 ### Document Index:

-2. *marsPython.py* and *marsSAS.sas*: program files for Python and SAS.
+1. *marsPython.py* and *marsSAS.sas*: program files for Python and SAS.
 Programs are not identical.

-3. *latitude*: Python output, latitude frequency tables.
+2. *latitude*: Python output, latitude frequency tables.

-1. *frequencies 1*: SAS output.
+3. *frequencies 1*: SAS output.

-5. *frequencies 2*: Python output (cleaned with markdown).
+4. *frequencies 2*: Python output (cleaned with markdown).

-7. Univariate graphs include: *craterDepth.png*, *ejectaMorphology.png*, and *latitude.png*.
+5. Univariate graphs include: *craterDepth.png*, *ejectaMorphology.png*, and *latitude.png*.

-8. Bivariate graphs include: *depthLatitude.png*, *emDepth.png*, and *emLatitude.py*.
+6. Bivariate graphs include: *depthLatitude.png*, *emDepth.png*, and *emLatitude.py*.

+7. *marsEmD.py*: program file for Python containing only code related to crated ejecta morphology and depth.